-- 17.1.
-National Employment Standards Annual Leave is provided for in the NES, as amended from time to time. - 17.2.
-Amount of leave For each year of service with his or her employer, an employee is entitled to: - 17.2.1.
-4 weeks (140 hours) of paid annual leave; or - 17.2.2.
-5 weeks (175 hours) of paid annual leave, if the employee is a shiftworker who works shift arrangements as provided for in clause 11, Shift Work of this Agreement. - 17.2.3.
-4 weeks (140 hours) of paid annual leave plus a proportionate amount of 35 hours if the employee is a shiftworker who works shift arrangements as provided for in clause 11, Shift Work of this Agreement for a period of less than 12 months;
+- 15.1.
+National Employment Standards Annual Leave is provided for in the NES, as amended from time to time. - 15.2.
+Amount of Leave For each year of service with his or her employer, an employee is entitled to: - a) 4 weeks (140 hours) of paid annual leave; or

-17.3.
-Accrual of leave

-17.3.1.
-An employee's entitlement to paid annual leave accrues progressively during a year of service according to the employee's ordinary hours of work, and accumulates from year to year.
+- b) 5 weeks (175 hours) of paid annual leave, if the employee is a shift worker who works shift arrangements as provided for in Clause 10, Shift Work of this Agreement. - 15.3.
+The Shift worker entitlement to five weeks annual leave applies if all of the following apply to the employee: - a) they are employed in an enterprise where shifts are continuously rostered 24 hours a day for seven days a week - b) they are regularly rostered to work those shifts - c) they regularly work on Sundays and public holidays. - 15.4.
+Accrual of Leave An employee's entitlement to paid annual leave accrues progressively during a year of service according to the employee's ordinary hours of work, and accumulates from year to year.

-Note: If an employee's employment ends during what would otherwise have been a year of service, the employee accrues paid annual leave up to when the employment ends.
+NOTE: If an employee's employment ends during what would otherwise have been a year of service, the employee accrues paid annual leave up to when the employment ends.